anmolp-03/Microservices_Innovative/README.md

 - `event-streaming-service` (Node.js) - Real-time log monitoring and visualization
 - `ui` - Frontend interface for the system

-Each service has its own Dockerfile and (example) Kubernetes manifests in `k8s/`.
-Terraform under `terraform/` contains a starter template for GKE and Cloud SQL instances on GCP.

-Included extras:
-- `k8s/kong-deployment.yaml`: lightweight Kong (DB-less) demo for routing API traffic to services.
-For production, install Kong via Helm.
-- `cloudbuild.yaml`: Cloud Build template to build & push images and deploy k8s manifests.

-What I added in this session
-- k8s manifests for `bill-service` and `review-service`
-- example Kong deployment & declarative routes
-- extended Terraform `main.tf` to create Cloud SQL instances for order, bill and review
-- `cloudbuild.yaml` for CI/CD on GCP

-Next steps (recommended)
-1. Replace `gcr.io/YOUR_PROJECT/...` image tags in `k8s/` manifests with your real Artifact Registry/GCR image paths or use image substitution in Cloud Build.
-2. Provision GKE and Cloud SQL using Terraform (fill variables and backend).
-Create DB users and network ACLs.
-Consider using private IPs for Cloud SQL.
-3. Secure secrets: create Kubernetes Secrets for DB credentials and refer to them in `envFrom` or `valueFrom` instead of inlining plaintext.
-4. Install Kong Ingress Controller via Helm for a production-like API gateway and use Ingress resources or KongIngress for route configuration.
-5. Add DevSecOps scanning in CI:
-   - Trivy for container images
-   - Bandit for Python
-   - OWASP Dependency-Check or mvn plugin for Java
-   - npm audit for Node
-   - gosec for Go
-6. Add GitHub Actions or Cloud Build triggers to run lint/tests, scans, build images and run deploys.

 How to try locally (minikube / kind)
 1. Build images locally and load into your cluster (or use Cloud Build to push to GCR).
 Replace image tags in `k8s/` manifests.
 2. kubectl apply -f k8s/